Huotes/CommitMaker/README.md

 The phrase 'dead ringer' refers to someone who sits behind Chuck Norris in a movie theater and forgets to turn their cell phone off.

 Chuck Norris's beard can type 140 wpm.

+If tapped, a Chuck Norris roundhouse kick could power the country of Australia for 44 minutes.